-- (a) Assignment will be made with the consideration of the following in no particular order: - (1) the needs of the program or department/unit in the areas of teaching, research and services; - (2) the employee's qualifications and experiences, including professional growth and development; - (3) the character or complexity of the assignment; and - (4) the opportunity to fulfill applicable criteria for tenure, promotion, continuing multi-year appointments, successive fixed multi-year appointments, and merit salary increases. - (b) The employee shall be granted, upon written request, a conference with the person responsible for making the assignment to express the employee's concerns.
+- (a) Assignment will be made with the consideration of the following in no particular order: - (1) the needs of the program or department/unit in the areas of teaching, research and services; - (2) the employee's qualifications and experiences, including professional growth and development; - (3) the character or complexity of the assignment; and - (4) the opportunity to fulfill applicable criteria for tenure, promotion, continuing multi-year appointments, and -successive fixed multi-year appointments, and merit salary increases. - The full assignment of faculty, considering status and rank as defined in 9.4(b).
+The determination of the assignment shall be made by the Chair/Supervisor. - (b) The employee shall be granted, upon written request, a conference with the person responsible for making the assignment to express the employee's concerns.
 If the conference with the person responsible for making the assignment does not resolve the employee's concerns, the employee shall be granted, upon written request, an opportunity to discuss those concerns with an administrator at the next higher level. - (c) The Board and the UFF recognize that, while the Legislature has described the minimum full academic assignment in terms of twelve (12) contact hours of instruction or equivalent research and service, the professional obligation undertaken by a faculty member will ordinarily be broader than that minimum.
 In like manner, the professional obligation of other professional employees is not easily susceptible of quantification.
-The University has the right, in making assignments, to determine the types of duties and responsibilities that comprise the professional obligation and to determine the mix or relative proportion of effort an employee may be required to expend on the various components of the obligation. - (d) No employee's assignment shall be imposed arbitrarily or unreasonably.
-If an employee believes that the assignment has been so imposed, the employee should proceed to address the matter through the Exclusive Assignment Dispute Procedures of this Agreement, which shall be the exclusive method for resolving such disputes. - 9.4 Annual Assignment. - (a) Communication of Assignment.
-Employees shall be apprised in writing, at the beginning of their employment and at the beginning of each year of employment thereafter, of the duties assigned in teaching, research and other creative activities, service, and of any other specific duties assigned for that year.
+The University has the right, in making assignments, to determine the types of duties and responsibilities that comprise the professional obligation and to determine the mix or relative proportion of effort an employee may be required to expend on the various components of the obligation.

+(d) No employee's assignment shall be imposed arbitrarily or unreasonably. alf an employee believes that the assignment has been so imposed, the employee should proceed to address the matter through the Exclusive Assignment Dispute Procedures of this Agreement, which shall be the exclusive method for resolving such disputes.